Cincinnati-Design-LAB/architour/src/content/buildings/cathedral-basilica-of-the-assumption.md

 architect: Leon Coquard
 associate_architect: David Davis (façade)
 original_function: Roman Catholic cathedral
-significance: >-
-  The Abbey Church of St Denis inspired the design of the cathedral in plan, and Notre Dame in Paris was the inspiration for the façade.
-Mayer Studios in Munich designed and produced the 82  stained glass windows, and local artists Frank Duveneck and Clement Barnhorn contributed murals and statues respectively to the building.
 historic_status: >-
   Added to the NRHP on July 20, 1973.
 The cathedral was elevated to a basilica in 1953 by Pope Pius VII and is one of only 35 in the US.